Shahnaz Pahlavi: Personal life

-Her father had plans for Shahnaz's marriage with King Faisal of Iraq which did not materialise due to her unwillingness.
-Her first marriage, at age sixteen, was to Ardeshir Zahedi on 11 October 1957, at Golestan Palace, Tehran.
+Her father had plans for Shahnaz's marriage with King Faisal II of Iraq, which did not materialise due to her unwillingness.

+Her first marriage, at age 16, was to Ardeshir Zahedi on 11 October 1957, at Golestan Palace, Tehran.
 He was one-time Iranian foreign minister and twice Iranian ambassador to the United States (1957–64 and 1972–79).
 She and Zahedi first met in Germany in 1955.
-The couple have one daughter, Princess (styled "Vala Gohari") Mahnaz Zahedi (born 2 December 1958).
+The couple have one daughter.
 They divorced in 1964.

-Shahnaz later married Khosrow Jahanbani in February 1971 at the Iranian Embassy, Paris.
+Shahnaz later married Khosrow Jahanbani, the son of Iranian general Amanullah Jahanbani, in February 1971 at the Iranian embassy in Paris.
 Their marriage lasted until Jahanbani's death on 13 April 2014.
-They have a son, Keykhosrow (born 20 November 1971), and a daughter, Fawzia (born 1973).

-During her father's reign, Shahnaz had investments in agricultural enterprises and assembly plants of Honda bicycles and motorcycles in Iran.
+During her father's reign, Shahnaz had investments in agricultural enterprises and assembly plants of a joint venture with Honda bicycles and motorcycles in Iran.

 Later years

-Since the Iranian Revolution, Shahnaz Pahlavi has lived in Switzerland.
+Since the 1979 Iranian Revolution, Shahnaz Pahlavi has lived in Switzerland.
 She has Swiss citizenship.
-In December 2013 Shahnaz Pahlavi was granted Egyptian citizenship by the Egyptian government.
+In December 2013, she was granted Egyptian citizenship by the Egyptian government.